-The i-290 holds a 2.9-liter four-cylinder, while the i-370 (which is listed separately in the cars.com Research section) gets a 3.7-liter inline-five-cylinder.
+The i-290 holds a 2.9-liter four-cylinder, while the i-370 (listed separately in the Cars.com Research section) gets a 3.7-liter inline-five-cylinder.
 They join Isuzu's only remaining model in the U.S. market: the Ascender sport utility vehicle, which is also based on a GM product.

-Exterior The pickups were developed in a joint venture, so the overall appearance of the i-290 is similar to the Colorado and Canyon.
+Exterior The pickups were developed in a joint venture, so the overall appearance of the i-290 is similar to GM's Colorado and Canyon.
 Isuzu's version features a bold grille made of three wide bars: one horizontal and two vertical.
 Viewed as the workhorse of the i-series duo, the i-290 comes only in extended-cab form with two-wheel drive.
 Equipped with a heavy-duty suspension, the i-290 has 15-inch tires on aluminum wheels.
 Automatic on-off headlights are standard.
-Bodyside moldings are included on the LS model, while the Luxury Package adds fog lamps and a sliding rear window.
-Pacific Blue, Deep Crimson Metallic and Bering Blue Metallic are new colors for 2007.
+The Luxury Package adds fog lamps and a sliding rear window.
+The LS option package has been discontinued.
+Radiant Orange Metallic, Midnight Metallic and Cool Slate Metallic are new colors for 2008.

 Interior A 60/40-split front bench seat goes in the i-290.
-Ebony interior trim is new for LS, Luxury and Limited trims, chrome accents will be added to those trims later in the model year.
-Map lights have been deleted from the rearview mirror.
+Ebony interior trim is standard for Luxury and Limited trims, as well as chrome accents.

 Standard equipment includes air conditioning, a four-speaker stereo and vinyl floor covering.
 The S Plus Preferred Equipment Package adds fabric seat upholstery, carpeting and a stereo system with a CD/MP3 player.
-Remote keyless entry; cruise control; a tilt steering column; and power windows, locks and mirrors are part of the LS option.
-An in-dash six-CD changer and a leather-wrapped steering wheel are included in the Luxury Package.
+Remote keyless entry; cruise control; a tilt steering column; and power windows, locks and mirrors are available, as are an in-dash six-CD changer and a leather-wrapped steering wheel.

 Under the Hood The i-290's 2.9-liter four-cylinder operates with electronic throttle control and develops 185 hp and 190 pounds-feet of torque.
-Either a five-speed-manual gearbox or a four-speed-automatic transmission can be installed.
+Either a five-speed manual or a four-speed automatic transmission can be installed.
 The i-290 comes only with rear-wheel drive.

 Safety Four-wheel antilock brakes are standard.
-Side curtain-type airbags and traction control are part of the Luxury Package.
+Side curtain airbags and traction control are part of the Luxury Package.
 A tire pressure monitoring system is standard for all models.